• LAUNCH YOUR DREAM

 1. The Tom Cruise Money Personality

 I named it that because of the lengths to which Tom Cruise seems to go to look happy and successful.
 Check out pictures of him when he was married to Katie.
-Tom is grinning from ear to ear, his trousers are creased and his linen shirt is not.
-Meanwhile, Katie looks like she just emerged from a cave on a hot summer day at high noon–bleary, dazed, and disoriented.
+Tom grins from ear to ear; his trousers are creased, and his linen shirt is not.
+Meanwhile, Katie looked like she had emerged from a cave on a hot summer day at high noon, bleary, dazed, and disoriented.

 But that’s a tangent.
-The Tom Cruise money personality goes to great pains to “look” successful, in the belief that like attracts like.
-Fancy cars, iPads, and iPhones, matching leather briefcases, belts, and shoes, $500 haircuts, and Zoom-whitened teeth–it’s all about the appearance of success, even if privately they have to grind themselves into cult-induced poverty.
+The Tom Cruise money personality goes to great pains to “look” successful, believing that like attracts like.
+Fancy cars, iPads, iPhones, matching leather briefcases, belts, shoes, $500 haircuts, and Zoom-whitened teeth–it’s all about the appearance of success, even if privately, they have to grind themselves into cult-induced poverty.

 2. The Steve Guttenberg Money Personality